aimeos/aimeos-headless/README.md

 * JSON REST API based on jsonapi.org
 * GraphQL API for administration
+* Perfect fit for AWS, Google, Azure and Kubernetes based clouds
 * Multi vendor, multi channel and multi warehouse
 * From one to 1,000,000,000+ items
 * Extremly fast down to 20ms